College Street, Dublin: Buildings

 Number 6 College Street, a four-storey over basement red brick building, was built about 1820.
 A robe maker, Elizabeth Hawkins, traded in the premises in 1862.
 In 1890 it became a retail shop to the bakery trade, called the Irish Yeast Company opened by a barrister Henry West.
 The last owner, John Moreland, whose family acquired the shop in the 1930s, started working there in the 1940s when he left school and run the shop until it closed.
-When Moreland, who lived above the shop, became ill in 2017 and the shop ceased operation.
+When Moreland, who lived above the shop, became ill in 2017, the shop ceased operation.
 He died on 18 July 2017.
 The building was sold in 2018 for €850,000 and the new owners, who own properties in Fleet Street whose buildings back onto College Street include a pub Bowe's.
 They applied for planning permission to enlarge Bowe's pub by incorporating the Irish Yeast Company premises but were refused because it would "seriously injure the special architectural and historic character and integrity."
 A revised plan was again rejected in 2021 but Dublin County Council overruled An Bord Pleanála on 31 January 2024 by allowing the development of a "cafe/bar and reception area and three apartments in the late Georgian building that has been vacant since 2018 and is in a state of disrepair.
 Conservation and restoration are needed to this "a very important historic building" as noted by the Dublin County Council and An Bord Pleanála.